 In the previous section of the workshop, you watched a video or read about a reading method called SQ3R.
 To strengthen your knowledge of what you learned in the video, take the quiz below.

 To complete the quiz, drag the words to the correct places in the paragraph.
-When you are finished the quiz, click the Next arrow to move to the next topic.
+When you are finished the quiz, go to the next chapter to move to the next topic.